-Article Twenty-Five: To see if the Town will vote to create a Revenue Committee to explore, examine, and present for consideration potential ongoing revenue opportunities for the Town of Leverett.
-This body will focus on creating and/or exploiting ongoing municipal revenue sources (other than tax surcharges, licensing, permits, etc.).
-Town infrastructure, zoning and other restrictions, and aesthetics will be considered by the Committee.
-This body will meet and deliberate on a twice-monthly basis, interface with other municipal bodies as appropriate, and report to the Select Board with its' findings on a quarterly basis.
-The Selectboard shall appoint up to 5 individuals to serve on this Committee for a period of one year, or take any action relative thereto.
+Article Twenty-Five: To create a Revenue Task Force to explore, critically examine and develop for consideration novel, ongoing revenue opportunities for the town of Leverett.
+This body will focus on revenue sources other than tax surcharges, licensing, permits, etc. Examples may include but are not limited to, actively pursuing new business development, agricultural development such as marijuana cultivation and sale, and creation of for-profit services provided through the Leverett Municipal Light Plant.
+Town infrastructure, zoning and other restrictions, and town aesthetics all will be considered.
+This Task Force will meet and deliberate on a twicemonthly basis, interface with other municipal bodies as appropriate, report to the Selectboard with its' findings on a quarterly basis, and develop a report with recommendations for approval and fast-tracking at Town Meeting in 2020.
+Activity by the Task Force beyond the 2020 Town Meeting will be considered at that time.